and3rcg/ygo_marketplace/README.md

 ## Objectives

 -   Learn about the selected tech stack;
--   Develop my self-study capabilities;
+-   Develop my self-teaching capabilities;
 -   Start off my Web developer portfolio;
 -   Getting familiar with a Linux development environment (using WSL), as well as Git.